Khaled-Abdalhadi/ai-engineer-assessment-Khaled-Abdalhadi/README.md

   If the server is running successfully, you should recieve a JSON response containing the model's response.

   **Example:**

-  If the server is running successfully, you should receive a JSON response containing the model's answer.

-**Example:**

 ```
 {
   "message": "The 2022 FIFA World Cup, hosted by Qatar, featured 32 teams competing in a total of 64 matches.
 Argentina emerged as the champion after defeating runner-up France, while Kylian Mbappé secured the Golden Boot as the top scorer with eight goals.
 The tournament recorded a total attendance of 3,404,252 spectators, resulting in an average attendance of 53,191 fans per match.",